Historic state and county fair photos from every state

 According to West Virginia historians, among the items judged at the first state fair back in 1854 were fruit and dairy items.
 The tradition continued for years, as evidenced by this photo of the milk booth at the 1921 fair in Charleston, West Virginia.

-Wyoming has always used its state fair as a way to bring families and the community together.
-One way they do this is by kicking off each year’s festivities with a parade that winds through the town of Douglas.
+Wyoming’s state fair kicks off each year’s festivities with a parade that winds through the town of Douglas.
 Here, crowds line the streets to view the 1957 kick-off parade.

 You may also like: What having a baby was like the year you were born